 We build human partnership with small-town artisans, and tell genuine stories of the hands behind the craft with honesty and sincerity.

 MOST IMPORTANTLY, We take time to hear and deep-dive into each craft's regional challenge and build unique propositions to help craft families.
 We maintain real human relationships with all the artisans, and our work goes beyond merchandizing.

 AUTHENTICITY is what we presented.
 Your support and participation is real and impactful.

 Dedication to sustain family heritage and utilitarian craftsmanship, and embracing what nature endows - these become the basis of curation for Goenne.
 Our journey continues.
 We hope to build special connections between the Makers and enthusiastic Users through the special objects we found.
 Commodities that carry heart and soul, which gives meaning to users in their chosen lifestyle.

 Many have asked how the name GOENNE came about.

-GO ご EN 縁 These two characters combined to become a common Japanese phrase when people remark on how happenings are destined to occurred, whether its arriving to a special place, meeting very expected people, or things just happen to fall into the right places.
+GO ご EN 縁 These two characters combined to become a common Japanese phrase when one remarks on how happenings are destined to occurred, whether its arriving to a special place, gathering with unexpected people, or things just happen to fall into the right places.
 It is also often used to refer to creating personal and special connections to objects, people or the divine (when in a temple or shrine).